CiscoDevNet/AppDynamicsIKSICO/README.md

 dockerpass - your password for containers.cisco.com

-privatekey - base64 encoded private ssh key that you used when creatig your IKS cluster
+privatekey - base64 encoded private ssh key that you used when creating your IKS cluster

 ## Step 5: Setup Tfiks-Host Variables